AdamRathbun/AdamRathbun/README.md

 <h1 align="center">Hi 👋, I'm Adam</h1>
 <h3 align="center">Software engineer @100Devs.
 JS, Node, Express, React and MongoDB.
-Open to all.
 Currently in Ohio.
-Detail-orientated developer with a passion for problem solving and a background in copywriting and technical writing.</h3>
+Detail-orientated developer with a passion for problem solving and a background in copywriting and technical writing.
+Open to all opportunities.</h3>

 - 👨‍💻 All of my projects are available at [arathbun.me](arathbun.me)